-The TCS New York City Marathon is the premier event of New York Road Runners (NYRR) and historically has been the largest margthon in the world.
-Held annually on the first Sunday in November, the race features the world's top professional athletes and a vast range of competitive, recreational, and charity runners.
-The race began in 1970 with just 127 entrants running four laps around Central Park, and expanded citywide in 1976.
+The TCS New York City Marathon is the premier event of nonprofit New York Road Runners (NYRR), the producer of 60 adult and youth races annually.
+The world's largest marathon is held the first Sunday each November and features more than 50,000 runners-from the world's best professional athletes to a vast range of runners across experience levels, ages, genders, abilities, and backgrounds.
+In 2024, the race became the largest marathon in history with more than 55,000 finishers.
+The New York City Marathon began in 1970 with just 127 entrants running four laps around Central Park and expanded to the five boroughs in 1976.
 Each year, runners tour New York City's five boroughs, starting on Staten Island at the foot of the Verrazano-Narrows Bridge, and running through the neighborhoods of Brooklyn, Queens, and the Bronx, before ending in Manhattan at the iconic Central Park finish line.
 Tata Consultancy Services (TCS), a leading global IT services, consulting, and business solutions organization, is the premier partner of NYRR and the title sponsor of the TCS New York City Marathon.
 To learn more, visit www.tcsnycmarathon.org.